Homer Laughlin: Family

-On June 18, 1875 Laughlin married Cornelia Battenberg (1846-1907) at Wellsville, Ohio.
+On June 18, 1875, Laughlin married Cornelia Battenberg (1846-1907) in Wellsville, Ohio.
 They had three children, Homer, Jr., Nanette (1883-1891) and Gwendolyn (1886-May 19, 1942).
 Gwendolyn lived in Los Angeles from the age of 10 when her parents retired there.
 They bought a large mansion, now demolished, at 666 West Adams Boulevard.
 At one time Gwendolyn was on the board of directors of Children's Hospital Los Angeles.
 Homer Laughlin Jr. attended Stanford University, where he married Ada Edwards, a physical culture instructor, in the university chapel.

-Homer Laughlin died of pneumonia on January 10, 1913 after an operation for appendicitis.
+Homer Laughlin died of pneumonia on January 10, 1913, after an operation for appendicitis.
 He is interred in Inglewood Park Cemetery.